erwald/blog/README.md

 The code for this site is licensed under [MIT](https://en.wikipedia.org/wiki/MIT_License).

+The typeface used is [Public Sans](https://github.com/uswds/public-sans), which is licensed under [SIL Open Font License](https://en.wikipedia.org/wiki/SIL_Open_Font_License) (1.1).

 ## Style Guide

 - Use italics for emphasis, titles of works and terms and phrases in non-English languages.
 - Use bold (styled as underlined) for key terms and phrases.
-- Use quotation marks for titles of brief works, like book chapters, articles, short stories, short poems, songs and – god forbid – radio or TV episodes.
+- Use quotation marks for titles of brief works, like book chapters, articles, short stories, short poems, songs and -- god forbid -- radio or TV episodes.
 - Explanatory or clarifying sentences and phrases may be put in parentheses and italics.
 - Code snippets and anything that might appear in code or in a terminal may be put in code tags.
 - Spell out cardinal and ordinal numbers under 11.